Born Leap Day of 1960 in Bludenz, Austria

 Performances – Jazz and Jazz-related Music

-people, Peter Herbert had the honor of working with and are no longer among us:
+people, Peter Herbert had the honor of working with or having met and are no longer among us:

 Performance – Contemporary Music